-We respect the right of self-determination, including the right to free, prior and informed consent (FPIC) of indigenous peoples.
-The right of selfdetermination is particularly relevant to companies that pursue economic, social and cultural development and use natural wealth and resources.
-Securing land rights of local peoples is critical to eliminating supply chaindriven deforestation, the success of nature-based solutions and achieving more ambitious corporate environmental and social commitments.
+We respect the right to self-determination, including the right to free, prior, and informed consent (FPIC) of indigenous peoples.
+The right of self-determination is particularly relevant to companies that pursue economic, social, and cultural development and use natural wealth and resources.
+Securing land rights of local peoples is critical to eliminating supply chain-driven deforestation, the success of nature-based solutions, and achieving more ambitious corporate environmental and social commitments.